Skip to main content

 Verifying from jump-desktop

-2. Launch a Terminal Emulator for command prompt by clicking on the icon in the systems tray.
+2. Launch a Terminal Emulator by clicking on the icon in the systems tray.

 3. Use the dig command to verify DNS lookup behavior.
-Again, we verify both the forward-mapping and the reverse-mapping.
+Again, we verify both the forward and reverse mappings.

 CODE